 Turkey Lettuce Wrap Tacos are a perfect Low-Carb dinner; you can serve the tacos with a purchased Pico de Gallo or Guacamole to make it easier!

-Then what made this turkey tacos story especially fun is that later I met Marisa at SXSW, and had a great time chatting with her in person after getting to know her online.
-We’re still friends on Twitter, and fast forward a few years later and I’ve made these turkey tacos she introduced me to over and over.
-Through the years I’ve switched to eating the turkey mixture with iceberg lettuce, although you can certainly use any type of lettuce you prefer.
+This recipe for Turkey Lettuce Wrap Tacos started on Twitter when Marisa from Food in Jars was talking about about a turkey lettuce wrap taco years ago, and when I checked the recipe, I couldn’t wait to try it.
+Then what makes the turkey tacos story especially fun is that a few years later I met Marisa at SXSW, and had a great time chatting with her in person.
+We’re still friends on social media, and fast forward quite a few years later and I’ve made these turkey tacos over and over.
+Through the years I’ve switched to eating the turkey mixture with crispy iceberg lettuce, although you can certainly use any type of lettuce you prefer.

-I love the tomato-avocado salsa used here, but when I had leftover turkey and the salsa mixture was gone I still enjoyed this a lot served with regular tomato salsa, so that’s definitely an option if you want a version that’s a bit easier!
+I love the tomato-avocado salsa I used here, but when I had leftover turkey and the salsa mixture was gone I enjoyed this served with Pico de Gallo from a jar, and I think the tacos would be amazing with purchased guacamole as well, so that’s definitely an option if you want a version that’s a bit easier!

-Fill the lettuce cups with the turkey mixture and top with a generous amount of tomato-avocado salsa.
-These tacos would be delicious with Marisa’s Cumin Cabbage Slaw or Spicy Mexican Slaw for a low-carb meal.
+- Fill the lettuce cups with the turkey mixture and top with a generous amount of tomato-avocado salsa; YUM!

 More Tasty Ideas with Lettuce Wraps:

 This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!